Wxrren/Santas-Helpers/README.md

 ### User

 * First time User Goals
-    * As a user I want to understand the main purpose of the site and get straight into the game.
+    * As a user I want to understand the main purpose of the site immediately and have a fast way to get involved.
-    * As a user I want to understand the rules of how I can play the game.
+    * As a user I want to understand how I can create lists or view other peoples easily.
     * As a user I want to be able to easily navigate the site.

 * Returning User Goals
-    * As a user I want to be get straight into the action with playing
+    * As a user I want to be get straight into the action and sign in easily.
-    * As a user I want to be able to easily contact and provide feedback if something goes wrong.
+    * As a user I want to be able to easily edit my lists or delete old ones.

 * Frequent User Goals
     * As a user I want to be able to get started quickly